-The empurau do have one thing that works out in the interest of their survival: only larger empurau are considered valuable because smaller fish have a high fat content that makes the flesh too soft.
+The empurau have another thing in their favor: only larger empurau are considered valuable because smaller fish have a high fat content that makes the flesh too soft.
 This gives the young fish slightly better odds of being allowed to mature.

 Can Empurau Be Farmed?

 Attempts at farming and artificially raising empurau had little initial success.
-A collaborative aquaculture effort between Deakin University in Victoria, Australia, and the Sarawak government turned up some signs of hope for the species, however, results were limited.
+A collaborative aquaculture effort between Deakin University in Victoria, Australia, and the Sarawak government turned up some signs of hope for the species.

 Where to Try Empurau

-- Huang Shang Huang Restaurant in RH Plaza
+- Huang Shang Huang Restaurant on Jalan Lapangan Terbang

 Empurau can also be found on menus in Penang and Kuala Lumpur.
-To ensure a good experience, contact the restaurant in advance to make arrangements and confirm availability.
+To ensure a good experience, contact the restaurant days in advance to make arrangements and confirm availability.
 Don't just turn up expecting empurau to be in stock!

 For a much more affordable seafood experience in Kuching that doesn't involve eating empurau, check out the famous Top Spot Food Court on Jalan Padungan.